rlehfeld/rpyc-ng/docs/install.rst

 many built-in modules and functions were renamed or removed, and many new language features were added.
-These changes render the two major versions of Python incompatible with one another, and sadly, this cannot be bridged automatically by RPyC at the serialization layer.
+These changes render the two major versions of Python incompatible with one another, and sadly, this cannot be bridged automatically by RPyC-NG at the serialization layer.

 Big words aside -- you can connect from **Python 3.x to Python 3.y**, as long as you only use types/modules/features supported by both.

 .. note::
-   As a side note, do not try to mix different versions of RPyC (e.g., connecting a client machine running RPyC 3.1.0 to a server running RPyC 3.2.0).
-The wire-protocol has seen little changes since the release of RPyC 3.0, but the library itself has changed drastically.
+   As a side note, do not try to mix different versions of RPyC-NG (e.g., connecting a client machine running RPyC-NG 3.1.0 to a server running RPyC-NG 3.2.0).
+The wire-protocol has seen little changes since the release of RPyC-NG 3.0, but the library itself has changed drastically.
 This might work, but don't count on it.

 Development